dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 published : true
 ---

-In this notebook, we will see if we can make use of Federated Learning to make our lives more private.
+In this post, we will see if we can make use of Federated Learning to make our lives more private.

 > All the codes implemented in Jupyter notebook in [Tensorflow](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Federated%20Learning/federated_learning_tensorflow.ipynb) and [PyTorch + PySyft Library](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Federated%20Learning/federated_learning_pysyft.ipynb)